-Orchid's antiques originate from the 19th and 20th Centuries.
-Every piece, having been individually selected by Jemma and Mimmi, has been restored in China using traditional methods of craftsmanship.
+Orchid's Chinese antique furniture & accessories originate from the 19th and 20th Centuries.
+Every piece we stock, having been individually selected by Jemma and Mimmi, has been restored in China using traditional methods of craftsmanship.

 These antiques are not “investment” pieces in that the value will not increase, however this makes them no less special.
-Using methods passed down the generations, each piece is painstakingly restored by hand, no piece is identical and every piece has a meaning through the colour, form and any decoration, making it a delight to own and bringing its own character to its new home.
+Using methods passed down through generations, each piece is painstakingly restored by hand, no piece is identical and every items of vintage furniture and accessories has a meaning through the colour, form and decoration, making it a delight to own and bringing its own character to its new home.

-The style of antiques favoured by Orchid are known locally in China as “Country Furniture” indicating that the designs are simple, often colourful and originate from provincial villages across China, Tibet and occasionally Mongolia.
+The style of Oriental antique furniture favoured by Orchid, is known locally in China as “Country Furniture” indicating that the designs are simple, often colourful and originate from provincial villages across China, Tibet and as far North as Mongolia.

-The furniture is most often made from Elm, a hardwood which is used in for its durability and wide grain, however a considerable number of pieces are also made from Fir, Cypress and Camphor and very occasionally Walnut.
+The Asian furniture is most often made from Chinese pine or Elm, a hardwood which is used in for its durability and wide grain, however a considerable number of pieces are also made from Fir, Cypress and Camphor and very occasionally Walnut.
 Camphor wood of course has its own natural moth-repellent properties and has always been used to make Chinese trunks for seasonal storage of linens and clothing.